Memorial to the Sinti and Roma victims of National Socialism

 How long should I spend visiting?

-Allocate at least an hour to fully engage with the memorial and reflect on its significance.
+Plan to spend at least 30 to 60 minutes at the memorial to fully engage with the space and reflect on its significance.

 Is photography allowed?

-Yes, photography is generally permitted, but be mindful of the memorial’s solemn atmosphere and respect the space of others.
+Yes, photography is allowed; however, please be respectful of the memorial’s somber atmosphere and the experiences of other visitors.

 Are there guided tours?